- 3 Years (Full time)

 - Water Science and Management – 20 credits

 You’ll learn through a range of teaching methods, including lectures, tutorials, seminars, computer classes, lab practical classes, group-work, online exercises and fieldwork, depending on the modules you study.

 Independent study is also an important part of this course and will develop your research and analytical skills in order to think and work independently.

-Watch our taster lectures to get a flavour of what it’s like to study at Leeds:
+Watch our taster lecture to get a flavour of what it’s like to study at Leeds:

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-You will be assessed using a range of methods throughout the course.
+You'll be assessed using a range of methods throughout the course.
 There will be timed examinations, essay and report writing, presentations, practical exercises, posters, blogs, vlogs, podcasts, research-based projects (such as the dissertation), briefing notes and reflective logs.

 All assessments are closely tied to the learning objectives of the course to ensure you graduate equipped with cutting edge knowledge and skills, as well as being structured to help you develop the key transferable qualities that employers are looking for within the workplace.

 Assessments are reviewed annually to ensure they remain fair and inclusive, and to maintain an element of flexibility within module choices such that you can select a package of learning to best reflect your own learning style and long-term career goals.

 A-level: AAB including one of the following subjects: Ancient History/History; Business/Business Studies; Classical Civilisation; Economics; English; Geography; Government and Politics; Law; Media Studies; Modern Languages or Ancient Languages; Philosophy; Politics; Psychology; Religious Studies; Sociology.